 Liberty Protection Safeguards (LPS)

 The Liberty Protection Safeguards (LPS) were introduced in the Mental Capacity (Amendment) Act 2019.
-LPS will replace the Deprivation of Liberty Safeguards (DoLS) system that is currently in place for adults (18+) who are assessed to lack capacity to consent to their care and treatment in registered care settings.
+LPS will replace the Deprivation of Liberty Safeguards (DoLS) system that is currently in place for adults (aged 18+) who are assessed to lack capacity to consent to their care and treatment in registered care settings.

-LPS legislation will have a wider remit than the current DoLS system, in that it will:
+LPS legislation will have a wider remit than the current DoLS system, it will:

 - apply to any setting

 - include 16 and 17 year olds who meet the criteria.

 Due to the COVID-19 pandemic there has been a delay in implementing the new scheme.
 Despite the delays, the government has committed to bringing LPS into force and a consultation on the proposed updates was held between 17 March and 14 July 2022.
 We are now waiting the government’s response.